syseleven/golem-workshop-module-3/106-app-alerting/README.md

 ### Create an alerting rule

-Alerting rules are defined as a CRD resource of kind PrometheusRule.
+Alerting rules are defined as CRD resources of kind "PrometheusRule".

-* Adjust the namespace in the rule manifest:
+* First adjust your personal namespace in the rule manifest.
+Edit the file `rules/metrics-app-rule.yaml`
-* edit rules/metrics-app-rule.yaml

   ```yaml
   # metrics-app-rule.yaml